jwworth/dotfiles-v2/README.md

 ### Setup (new machine)

-- Install iTerm and turn on dark colors via profiles
+- Install iTerm and chose the dark background color preset for the default profile
 - Install homebrew
 - Install vim-plug
 - Authenticate with Github and clone the repo